open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 mechanism and its instrumentation.

-Instrumentors are required to instrument producer and consumer applications so that context is attached to messages and extraced from messages in a coordinated way.
+Instrumentors are required to instrument producer and consumer applications so that context is attached to messages and extracted from messages in a coordinated way.
 Future versions of these conventions might recommend [context propagation according to certain industry standards](#standards-for-context-propagation).

 > A producer SHOULD attach a creation context to each message.
 The creation context